Declining Discipline in Medical Schools: Chide the Cheating!

 The reported incidence of cheating is highly variable in different institutions around the globe and both individual and institutional factors contribute to dishonest behaviors among medical students.
 A culture of honesty and integrity thus needs to be instilled in all students and faculty members.
 Future of medical profession depends on preserving and restoring public trust in doctors but that trust must be duly deserved and earned.

 About the Author: Raiya Rehman is a 4th year MBBS student at Ayub Medical College.
-She can [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013